 Receiving treatments that can increase your capacity to communicate and form meaningful relationships with others is critical.

-Your health care practitioner will obtain your medical history and do a physical checkup.
-A speech language pathologist's (SLP) evaluation could help evaluate the severity of dysarthria.
+Your doctor will review your medical history and perform a physical examination.
+A speech-language pathologist's (SLP) evaluation could help assess the severity of dysarthria.
 Your ability to control your breathing and speak clearly will be tested.
 Their test will also determine whether your lips, tongue, or cheeks can move easily.

 Some of the questions they pose are: